 Following UMDNJ’s merger with Rutgers University, Terry further solidified her passion for the young adult population while working with youth and young adults experiencing early psychosis as well as anxiety, depression, mania, OCD, and substance use.
 This work highlighted the importance of meeting each individual where they are at in their own unique journey while teaching skills to move towards their personally meaningful and individual goals.
 In addition, Terry worked with youth at risk for developing a serious mental illness, with interventions aimed at mitigating this risk.
 She has also worked in group-based programs at Rutgers and Care Plus NJ, Inc. providing a range of therapeutic, supportive, and psychoeducational interventions to adults experiencing a variety of both acute and chronic mental health conditions and substance use disorders.

 In addition to working with young adults, adults and families, Terry is passionate about community outreach and education about mental health.
 She has been involved in various community and professional presentations.
-Terry has also been actively involved with the National Alliance on Mental Illness (NAMI), is dedicated to fighting stigma associated with mental health conditions.
+Terry has also been actively involved with the National Alliance on Mental Illness (NAMI) and is dedicated to fighting stigma associated with mental health conditions.
 She is a member of the American Counseling Association (ACA) as well as New Jersey Association for Cognitive-Behavioral Therapists (NJ-ACT).
 Terry is also active within both the Intuitive Eating and HAES communities.

 Terry is a lover of learning and actively pursues continuing education, both formally and independently.
 She is dedicated to continuously growing and providing the most effective interventions and also maintains that each individual possesses unique strengths that should be identified and cultivated.
 She believes in the resilient nature of the human condition, is an avid supporter of each individual’s right to autonomy, and asserts that the connection that she facilitates with each of her clients is the crux of the therapeutic process.